-While we all love our children, having kids at home during the work day can become a major distraction.
-To avoid your taking a major hit to your productivity, follow these key tips for working from home with kids.
+While we all love our children, having kids at home during the workday can become a significant distraction.
+To avoid your taking a major hit to your productivity, follow these essential tips for working from home with kids.

 Get Up Early

 This is so true.
-You can get a lot done simply by getting up early while the kids are sleep.
-Normally this is my time to exercise, read, or focus on my passion projects.
-Over the next few weeks, my goal will be to wake up at either 5 am or 6 am and immediately get to work.
+You can get a lot done simply by getting up early while the kids are asleep.
+Usually, this is my time to exercise, read, or focus on my passion projects.
+Over the next few weeks, my goal will be to wake up at either 5 am, or 6 am and immediately get to work.

-By the time my son gets up in a few hours, I could be way ahead on my first major task for the day.
+By the time my son gets up in a few hours, I could be way ahead on my first primary task for the day.

 Set Hours That Correspond With Your Energy

 I am big on setting hours that correspond with your energy levels.
 While I feel very energized in the morning, I also experience other bursts of energy throughout the day.

 When kids are home, you’ll want to use this in your advance.
 Maybe you get up early to squeeze in a few hours of work.
 Then once your kids get up, you can make breakfast and do an activity with them.
 You may feel more energized in the early afternoon or even in the evening to get work done as well.